tahaimran/my-pocket-expense-app/README.md

 # My Pocket Expense App
-Teaching Students Financial Education, helping them to implement strategies and be sure that they are tracking their expenses.
+Teaching Students Financial Education, helping them to implement strategies and be \ sure that they are tracking their expenses.

 ## Technologies Used
-HTML
+HTML \
-CSS
+CSS \
-JavaScript
+JavaScript \
-BootStrap
+BootStrap \
-Material-Ui
+Material-Ui \
-React
+React \
-React-Router
+React-Router \
-Context-Api
+Context-Api \
-Twillio Auto Pilot With Whatsapp
+Twillio  \

 ### Website Deployed
-Firebase
+Firebase \
 .XYZ Custom Domain